Castle, Bedford

 Castle is an electoral ward and area of Bedford, Bedfordshire, England.

+The Castle area incorporates the site of Bedford Castle and the town's historic centre including its market and High Street, as well as nearby residential streets.

-The boundaries of Castle Ward are approximately Bromham Road and Goldington Road to the north, Denmark Street to the east, Rope Walk to the south, with the Midland Main Line railway line and Ashburnam Road to the west.
+In common usage the Castle area is often synonymous with the Castle Road neighbourhood.
+The boundaries of the Castle and Newnham Electoral ward are loosely aligned with this, falling between Bromham Road and Goldington Road to the north, Newnham Avenue to the east, the River Great Ouse to the south, and Harpur Street to the west.

-Castle Ward includes almost all of Bedford town centre, as well as the eastern section of the Castle Road neighbourhood.
-Castle is the only Ward in the town of Bedford to be located on both sides of the River Great Ouse.

-In common usage the 'Castle' area is often synonymous with the Castle Road neighbourhood.
-Since local government boundary changes in Bedford in 2011, however, the Castle Road neighbourhood has been split between Castle Ward and Newnham Ward.

 History

 The name 'Castle' comes from Bedford Castle which is located in the ward.
 William II granted the Barony of Bedford to Paine de Beauchamp who built the castle.
 The castle was destroyed (slighted) in 1224 by Henry III.
 In 1166 the town of Bedford was given a charter.
 This was when Bedford Market was founded, and it is still held in Castle Ward.

 To the south of the river, Cauldwell Priory was built in the area by Franciscan Friars in 1238.
 The priory included a leper colony dedicated to St Leonard.
 The priory was dissolved by King Henry VIII in 1541, and around this time a new bridge was built over the River Great Ouse, and the town of Bedford began to expand to the south of the river.
 The river became navigable as far as Bedford by 1689.
 Up until this time, Bedford was a small agricultural town, with wool being an important industry in the area for much of the Middle Ages.
 However, with the opening up of the River Great Ouse, wool declined in importance and brewing became a major industry in the town.

 In 1660 John Bunyan was imprisoned for 12 years in Bedford Gaol, which was located in present-day Castle Ward.
 It was here that he wrote The Pilgrim's Progress.

 The 19th Century saw Bedford transform into an important engineering hub.
 In 1832 Gas lighting was introduced into the area that is now Castle Ward, and the railway reached Bedford in 1846.
 Bedford's Corn Exchange was built in the area in 1849, and the first drains and sewers were dug in 1864.
 Bedford's growth in the 19th century saw the Castle area expand along the river to the east.

 After the Second World War, the Cauldwell Street neighbourhood of terraced houses was demolished, making way for new offices and public buildings, including headquarters for Bedford College and Bedfordshire County Council.